Seattle Police Chief Carmen Best says she will retire amid protests, City Council cuts

 Best and Mayor Jenny Durkan have scheduled a news conference for Tuesday, the mayor’s office said.

-The news about the chief was first reported Monday night on Twitter by Q13 reporter Brandi Kruse, who cited anonymous sources.
+The news about the chief was first reported Monday night on air by KIRO radio’s Dori Monson and on Twitter by Q13 reporter Brandi Kruse, citing anonymous sources.

 In her message to “the Women and Men of the Seattle Police Department,” Best wrote she would be retiring, effective Sept.
 2. She said news reports had raced ahead of her.